trendmicro/cloudone-filestorage-deployment-templates/README.md

-# cloudone-filestorage-cloudformation-templates
+# cloudone-filestorage-deployment-templates

-The CloudFormation templates for Cloud One File Storage Security customers to review.
+The deployment templates for Cloud One File Storage Security customers to review.

 > Please still use the templates hosted on S3 to deploy.